Space of dark states in Tavis-Cummings model: Introduction. Background

 In the case of weak interaction $g_j/\hbar\omega_a\ll 1$ we can leave ony summands $a^+\s_j$ и $a\s_j^+$, conserving the energy, e.g. $H_{RWA}$ and the other two, which do not conserve the energy $H_{nonRWA}$, we can omit (rotating wave approximation RWA).

-The state that can emit a photon is called light.
-Not a light state is called dark (see, for example, \cite{FB}).
+A state that can emit a photon is called a bright state.
+A state, which is not a bright will be thus dark (see, for example, \cite{FB}).
 A state that can not absorb a photon, we call transparent.
-A transparent dark state will be called invisible.
-In other words: invisible is the state of atoms in the cavity, which can neither emit nor absorb a photon.
+A transparent dark state we call invisible.
+In other words: invisible is a state of atoms in the cavity, which can neither emit nor absorb a photon, e.g. the ensemble in this state does not interact with the field.